Writing Is a Process Because Improvement Is a Process.

 If writing is never finished, how do you determine when it’s “done”?
 When I hit a personal best in running, I know it.
 It’s not always as obvious with writing, though acceptance into a journal may be one indicator.
 Often, though, we consider our writing to be finished when we are–when we just can’t take it anymore.

 The stages of writing can take different forms, and so can the declaration of a piece being finished.
 It often depends on the project at hand.
-Writing an email, for example, doesn’t usually take too much editing or revision, especially if it’s something informal being sent to a family or close friend.
+Writing an email, for example, doesn’t usually take too much editing or revision, especially if it’s something informal being sent to a family member or close friend.
 Deciding when it’s done and ready to send is (usually) a lot less stressful than deciding when to submit an academic paper.

 When we have deadlines or due dates, it’s easy (sort of) to know when something is done simply because it’s due.
 Without deadlines, though, how do we know?